GulsahDuzgun/Javascript/12 - Advanced-DOM-Bankist/README.md

 > - DOM Traversing with children, childNodes, firstElementChild, lastElementChild, parentElement, parentNode, previousElementSibling, nextElementSibling properties and closest() method.
 > - _The Intersection Observer API ,_
 > - _How to implement lazy Loading strategy with The Intersection API in Javascript ,_
+> - _DOM content loaded event is fired by the document as soon as the HTML is completely parsed.
+This means HTML has been downloaded and been converted to the DOM tree.
+Also all scripts must be downloaded and executed before the DOM content loaded event can happen.
+This event does not wait for images and other external resources to load, just HTML and Javascript need to be loaded.
+We put the script tag at the end of the body to be sure about HTML has been parsed.
+We can access this event by document.addEventListener('DOMContentLoaded', function(){} ) ,_
+> - _When all the images and external resources like CSS has finished loading is load event gets fired.
+This event happens on window ,_
+> - _beforeunload event gets fired on window.
+This event is created immediately before a user is about to leave a page.Some browsers require to implement e.preventDefault() for working accurately. ,_
 >
 > #